beedawn/pythonOCR/readme.md

 ### Windows:

+The batch file can be used at installers/install_dependencies_win.bat.
+Please run the script in both regular and administrator mode.
+Before running the script, ensure you have Python in your PATH variable.
+After running the script you will need to add the poppler/library/bin and Tesseract to your path.

 Install Python:
 If you haven't already, download and install Python for Windows from the official Python website (https://www.python.org/downloads/windows/).
 Make sure to select the option to add Python to your PATH during installation.
 Install Tesseract: